What is tetanus?

 The bacteria produce a neurotoxin (known as tetanospasmin toxin) which causes painful muscle contractions and spasms.
 The bacteria is present in soil, manure and the intestinal tracts of many animals, where it does not produce disease.
 They are obligate anaerobes, (meaning they live in conditions where there is little to no oxygen), in warm-blooded animals.
 It affects many mammals, including humans but is quite rare in cats as they appear to be resistant to the effects of the toxin.

 The bacteria produces spores that are extremely hardy and resistant to heat and a multitude of disinfectants.
 Spores can survive for years in the environment and can be found in the feces and the skin of mammals.
 When spores are introduced to the body if conditions are right, and there is no oxygen (for example, if the wound is deep or has closed over) they germinate into the vegetative form, producing a toxin.

 The majority of cases involve a deep puncture wound that injects the bacteria under the skin.
 Rusty nails and cat fights are two common ways the bacteria can enter the body; however, any injury which penetrates the full thickness of the skin has the potential to introduce C. tetani into the body.

 Symptoms of tetanus occur between 10-14 days after exposure to the pathogen and may include:

 - Localised symptoms around the area of the wound.
 Outstretched limbs start with spasms and later become completely rigid.

 - In some cases a day or so after localised stiffness occurs, generalised stiffness and rigidity will present in many of the major muscle groups as the nerves throughout the body become affected.
 Contractions may occur with anything that stimulates the cat (hyperesthesia), such as sound, light and even a light touch.
-The ears are erect; the jaw muscles are involuntarily locked, making eating, drinking, and breathing difficulties.
+The ears are erect; the jaw muscles are involuntarily locked, making eating, drinking, and breathing difficult.
 Fixed contracture of the facial muscles may result in a ‘grin’ like appearance, known as risus sardonicus.

 - Difficulty breathing.